forkkit/supertokens-node-mysql-ref-jwt/README.md

   - If you get a TRY_REFRESH_TOKEN error, then send HTML & JS that attempts to call the refreshtoken API via the auth-website package and if that is successful, call the current API again, else redirect to a login page.
 - In all other APIs
   - If you get an UNAUTHORISED or TRY_REFRESH_TOKEN error, send a status code that represents session expiry

-Please see the auth-demo project (https://github.com/supertokens/auth-demo) code to see how to handle these errors in a simple way :grinning:

 ### Config
 The config object has the following shape: